gitnacho/NativeScript/tests/app/ui/layouts/wrap-layout.md

 description: "Examples for using WrapLayout"
 previous_url: /ApiReference/ui/layouts/wrap-layout/HOW-TO
 ---

 # WrapLayout

 Using a WrapLayout requires the WrapLayout module.

-{%snippet wrap-layout-require%}
+{% snippet wrap-layout-require %}

-### Declaring a WrapLayout.
+## Declaring a WrapLayout

 ``` XML
 <Page>
     <WrapLayout>